This webpage has some of my past work and research for this new work.

 Watch the cast perform.
 Their explosive power in breaking, waacking, krump and house.
 They are the perfect muses to unpack flavour.

-Live Links to Collabrator’s work:
+Live Links to Collaborator’s work:

 Samar Uraziee – Three?
 (Archival)